umutkcbs/hope-autonomous-driving/README.md

 ```
 - ![wheel](3.png)

 Ready to go!
 Align the steering wheel as centrally as possible before run the code.
 Run the code and wait for the beep.
-(Press F1 to stop the code) ()
+(Press F1 to stop the code) (Hold "Z" to pass to left lane, hold "X" to pass to right lane)

 ## Older Versions
 They were driving the car using only the A and D keys.
 It was working with bunch of if-else' instead deep learning.